chiagbanweghi101/webinsfasture_summative/README.md

 https://youtu.be/AyEBSBbYMOY
 A full-stack web application that converts speech to text using both real-time speech recognition and audio file transcription.

 ## Features

 - Real-time speech recognition using the Web Speech API
-- Audio file transcription using AssemblyAI API
+- Audio file transcription using AssemblyAI API which is an external api.
 - Modern, responsive user interface
 - Copy-to-clipboard functionality
 - Support for various audio file formats